ben423423n32j14e/zigbee2mqttadminpanel/README.md

 4) Import flow into "Zigbee2MQTT Admin Panel" flow
 5) Visit: http://ipaddress:1880/ui

+A list of Node-Red flows for integrating Zigbee2MQTT devices with various home automation systems can be found [here](https://github.com/ben423423n32j14e/zigbee2mqttflowdevices).

+![Screenshot](screenshot.png)

 Notes:
 Currently in beta, some features may or may not work correctly.

-![Screenshot](screenshot.png)